FTSE 100 vs S&P 500

 FTSE 100 vs S&P 500 performance Compare historical data

 The S&P 500 and FTSE 100 are major stock market indices.
-While the S&P 500 consists of 500 leading stocks from various US exchanges, the FTSE 100 includes the top 100 stocks from the London Stock Exchange.
+While the S&P 500 consists of 500 of the largest stocks from various US exchanges, the FTSE 100 includes the top 100 stocks from the London Stock Exchange.
 There are significant differences between them.

-For a start, if you invest in the S&P 500, your money will be converted from pounds into dollars.
-In addition, the S&P 500’s juggernauts are overwhelmingly fast-growing tech companies.
-Meanwhile, the FTSE 100 is weighted towards slow-and-steady companies in the insurance, banking, mining and hydrocarbon industries.
+For a start, if you invest in the S&P 500, your money is invested in a dollar-denominated fund (unless you use a hedged version).
+In addition, the S&P 500’s juggernauts are overwhelmingly fast-growing tech stocks.
+Meanwhile, the FTSE 100 is weighted towards slow-and-steady companies in sectors like Energy, Industrials and Financials.

 We look at more differences between the S&P 500 and FTSE 100 below.